dhsanchezc/EmpDataProcessor/README.md

 ./EmpDataProcessor <filename>
 ```

 Replace <filename> with the path to a valid JSON or XML file containing employee data.
+You can use the files `./data/employees.json` and `./data/employees.xml` for testing.

 ## Using the Run Script
 The `run.sh` script simplifies the execution of the application.
 To use the script, simply run the following command from the project's root directory: